miquelladeboer/aml-mlops-workshop/labs/01_setup.md

 * Azure ML SDK
   From a command line window, run the following command to install the python client package for Azure ML: `pip install azureml-sdk`

-* Install frameworks for deeplearning: Cntk + Keras Step 1: download cntk:
+* Install frameworks for deeplearning: Pytorch
-`pip install cntk-gpu`

-Step 2: download Keras

-`conda install -c anaconda keras`
-`set KERAS_BACKEND=cntk`

-* Install needed packages
-  From a command line window, run `pip install -r requirements.txt`
+  From a command line window, run `conda install -c pytorch pytorch`

 * Azure CLI
   From a command line window, run the following command to install the Azure CLI, used for authentication and management tasks: `pip install azure-cli`